-When goods and services are required by Council, local suppliers are encouraged to tender in line with Council's Procurement Policy and Framework.
+The Procurement Policy Framework takes into consideration local economic benefit.
+When goods and services are required by Council, local suppliers are encouraged to tender.

 All tenders are considered on an equal basis in accordance with the principles of fair trading and the requirements of National Competition Policy and the Competition and Consumer Act 2010.